Čebovce: History

 This Hungarian village was first mentioned in 1240 (as Chab).
 Prior to the Mongol invasion of Hungary of 1241-42, the village was known as Györgymártonfalva, which was destroyed in the Mongol-Tatar invasion.
 The original surviving inhabitants moved further down the valley.
 Local legend states that the most common name in the village 'Balga' (meaning 'foolish' in Hungarian) originates from the original local populace feeling 'foolish' for being seduced from giving up the original, well naturally fortified hill-village of Györgymártonfalva for the beautiful valley of Csáb, however this is only local myth.
 (Csábítás meaning seduced in Hungarian.)

 The first Zichy Count and Habsburg Hungary general, Zichy István's mother was from Csáb; Csábi Sara.

+During the Budapest Offensive in December 1944, Čebovce was the site of battle between Soviet forces and the 4th SS Polizei Panzergrenadier Division, who were occupying the village.

 It belonged to Zichy, Balassa and Somogyi noble families.
 After World War I, in the Peace Treaties of 1920 it was given to the newly formed Czechoslovakia.
 From 1938 to 1944 it returned to Hungary but the Paris Peace Treaties in 1946 gave it to Czechoslovakia, again.